Committee on European Union Affairs

 The Committee on European Union Affairs (nämnden för Europeiska unionen, also called EU-nämnden) is a governmental body in the Swedish Riksdag, where the Riksdag and the Swedish Government consult matters and issues about the European Union (EU).
-In the EU Committee, Sweden's negotiating position is determined prior to a meeting between the European Council and the Council of the European Union.
+In the EU Committee, Sweden's negotiating position is determined prior to a meeting of the European Council or the Council of the European Union.

-The Speaker of the committee is currently Hans Wallmark from the Moderate Party, along with vice-Speaker Matilda Ernkrans from the Social Democrats.
+The Speaker of the committee is currently Erik Ottoson from the Moderate Party, along with vice-Speaker Matilda Ernkrans from the Social Democrats.

 History

 In June 1994, a proposal was adopted in the Riksdag for forms of co-operation between the Riksdag and the Government on EU issues, among other things, a proposal for a principle was adopted on the establishment of the EU Committee.
 Later that year, the Riksdag's position with EU issues and the EU Committee's tasks was regulated by a Riksdag decision:

 In addition to the established EU Committee, the Constitutional Inquiry, before the EU, discussed the possibility that the consultation would take place in the Foreign Affairs Committee or in other Riksdag committees.
 As the EU issues only apply in certain cases and have little to do with traditional foreign policy, the proposal was rejected by the Foreign Affairs Committee.
 If the consultation were to take place in the committees, there was a risk that the workload would be too great and that the Riksdag's overview of EU policy would suffer.
 The government would also find it difficult to have a large number of committees to consult with.
 The Constitutional Inquiry also stated that the overall influence would be greater if the Riksdag's consultations were coordinated through a spokesperson instead of through the respective committees.
 The EU Committee was set up with a clear role model in the Danish Folketinget's Marketing Committee (Markedsudvalget), a special committee for consideration and anchoring of EU related issues.
 The Marketing Committee has been considered to have a strong influence on the formulation of EU policy in Denmark.